gdslab/uas_data_sharing_via_clouds/01-configuring_web_server/readme.md

     5. Type “ssh -i name.key ubuntu@address”, where 'name' is the name of the key saved and 'address' is the public ip address assigned, and press enter
     6. Type “yes" and press enter
     7. You are now connected to the instance.

-#### Step 2.2.2 - Connecting to the Instance using Windows (Putty) - NEED TO CHANGE FILE PERMISSION
-    1. Look for Putty in Google search
-    2. Enter the first link 'https://www.putty.org/'
-    3. Click on "here" at "You can download PuTTY here."
-    4. Click on the link next to '64-bit x86:'
-    5. After file has been downloaded, click on it to start installation
-    6. Once installed, open PuTTY
-    7. On the 'Host Name (or IP address) box, enter the public IP address
-    8. From the left side, click on the (+) sign next to 'SSH' > click on Auth
-    9. Click on "Browse..." to select the private key that was downloaded when creating the instance > Open
-    10. Click on "Open" > Click on "Accept" > when prompt 'login as' enter "ubuntu" and press enter

 ## 3. Web server installation